Student Rights and Responsibilities

 - audio taped lectures;

 - peer notetakers/readers/scribes;

 - alternatives to print materials, e.g. books on tape, electronic text;

 - sign language interpretation for deaf students;

 Hartwick College is not required to provide requested or preferred accommodations, but rather reasonable, appropriate and effective accommodations for disabilities that are adequately documented and for which a request is made.
 While an Individualized Education Program (IEP) or Section 504 Plan may help identify services that were effective for a student in high school, the college is under no obligation to duplicate such services if it is determined that they are not appropriate to the current classroom environment and academic standards.

-The request for accommodations should be initiated by speaking with an AccessAbility Services representative in the Center for Student Success.
+The request for accommodations should be initiated by speaking with an AccessAbility Services staff member in the Center for Student Success.
 Staff can also assist if students are uncertain about the appropriateness of an accommodation or if guidance is needed in determining if additional accommodations might be needed.

-Students with disabilities are expected to develop good self-advocacy skills and to have full knowledge of the impact of their disability and be able to verbalize them to faculty.
-All students are expected to comply fully with the academic standards as well as the codes of conduct established by the College.
+Students with disabilities are expected to develop good self-advocacy skills and to have full knowledge of the impact of their disability and be able to verbalize this to faculty.
+All students are expected to comply fully with the academic standards as well as the Code of Conduct established by the College.